Balliol College home page

 Why isn’t there more information about students?

 College records tend to hold little information about individual students’ time here, except mentions in Society papers or sport photographs.
-Until relatively recently, a student’s exact course of study tended to be decided in tutorial meetings and was usually not recorded at all.
+Until relatively recently, a student’s course of study tended to be decided in tutorial meetings and was usually not recorded at all.
+The college holds very few examples of student essays or other work.

 Exams and academic records in general are administered through the University rather than the Colleges and so any record of actual exam marks will be in the University Archives.
 For similar reasons we have no lecture lists etc. The University’s old examination papers can be a source for information on subject curricula.
-In Colege records, marks and progress for individuals are recorded in Masters’ and Senior Tutors’ Handshaking papers where these survive, but they do so only patchily.
-Records management was an unknown concept.
+In College records, marks and progress for individuals are recorded in Masters’ and Senior Tutors’ Handshaking papers where these survive, but they do so only patchily.

 [back to top]